PostHog/posthog.com/contents/docs/user-guides/sso.md

 We're working with the Okta team to add PostHog to their Integration Catalog and simplify your set up experience.
 In the meantime, you'll find some pointers on how to connect Okta to PostHog below.

 1. In Okta admin, go to Applications and click on "Create App Integration".
-2. Select "SAML 2.0" option.
+2. Select the "SAML 2.0" option.
 In the next step, set "PostHog" as the name.
-3. Fill in the following attributes in SAML settings.
+3. Fill in the following attributes in the SAML settings.
 Do not click next yet.
     - In "Single sign on URL" enter `<yourdomain>/complete/saml/`.
-    - In "Audience URI (SP Entity ID)" enter the exact value as your `SITE_URL` environment variable.
+    - In "Audience URI (SP Entity ID)" enter the exact same value as your `SITE_URL` environment variable.
     - In "Default RelayState" type `posthog_custom`.
 4. In the "Attribute Statements" section, you'll add the following attributes.
     - `email` with value `user.email`